 The arena is quite big, so don’t be afraid to use that to your advantage.
 You need to have room to breathe and heal.
 However, be aware that this can cause Gwyn to leap at you – a roll to the left or right should ensure he misses, and then you can charge in for a counterattack.

 We must also caution that Gwyn is a hard-hitter, and is capable of sending you back to the grave should he catch you with one of his combos.
 Never fear, though.
 There are ways to ensure you survive this assault should you be unlucky enough to be caught in it.
-Firstly, equip Havel’s ring and wear some heavier armour (or at least something with high fire resistance).
+Firstly, equip Havel’s ring (check out our Dark Souls rings guide for more information) and wear some heavier armour (or at least something with high fire resistance).
 Then, if you’re a shield user, you need to equip one with fantastic fire defence and physical resistance – the dragon crest shield is a good choice.

 With a shield like this, assuming your stamina bar is high enough, you can block his blows, get a hit in of your own, and then roll away to get some distance to regenerate stamina or heal up.
 If the Lord of Sunlight is still giving you trouble, you can always call on another player for assistance, or summon Solaire if you finish his questline.